-- 38. A repeated oral dose study by Kulpa et al 2023, Sprague Dawley rats were orally administered various cannabinoids including Δ^8 -THC at multiple dose levels over 14 days (not including Δ^9 -THC). Δ^8 -THC was tested at 0.32-10 mg/kg bw.
-High-dose Δ^8 -THC caused weight loss and reduced body temperature without affecting feed intake.
-It also enhanced pain tolerance at moderate doses, mirroring the analgesic and thermoregulatory effects known for Δ^9 -THC. Δ^8 -THC intake enhanced pain tolerance at moderate doses, reflecting the analgesic and thermoregulatory effects known for Δ^9 -THC. - 39.
-In a sub chronic study (Thompson et al.,1973b), Fischer rats were treated for 119 days with oral doses ranging from 50- 500mg/kg bw.
+38. A repeated oral dose study by Kulpa et al 2023, Sprague Dawley rats were orally administered various cannabinoids including $\Delta^8$ -THC at multiple dose levels over 14 days (not including $\Delta^9$ -THC). $\Delta^8$ -THC was tested at 0.32-10 mg/kg bw.
+High-dose $\Delta^8$ -THC caused weight loss and reduced body temperature without affecting feed intake.
+It also enhanced pain tolerance at moderate doses, mirroring the analgesic and thermoregulatory effects known for $\Delta^9$ -THC. $\Delta^8$ -THC intake enhanced

+This does not represent the views of the Committee and should not be cited. pain tolerance at moderate doses, reflecting the analgesic and thermoregulatory effects known for $\Delta^9$ -THC.

+39. In a sub chronic study (Thompson et al.,1973b), Fischer rats were treated for 119 days with oral doses ranging from 50- 500mg/kg bw.
 A two-phase pattern was observed during the test: initial depression after 3 days (marked by bradypnea, hypothermia, and mortality) followed by stimulation (hyperactivity, irritability, fighting, and convulsions) observed after 7 days.
-Mortality and behavioural effects were more pronounced with Δ^9 -THC than Δ^8 -THC, and convulsions showed a dose-dependent relationship.
-All substances caused significant weight loss and organ weight changes, suggesting endocrine disruption, with Δ^9 -THC having the strongest impact.
-Histopathological changes were mild and less frequent with Δ^8 -THC, however ovarian stromal degeneration was observed in Δ^8 -THC-treated females, only.
+Mortality and behavioural effects were more pronounced with $\Delta^9$ -THC than $\Delta^8$ -THC, and convulsions showed a dose-dependent relationship.
+All substances caused significant weight loss and organ weight changes, suggesting endocrine disruption, with $\Delta^9$ -THC having the strongest impact.
+Histopathological changes were mild and less frequent with $\Delta^8$ -THC, however ovarian stromal degeneration was observed in $\Delta^8$ -THC-treated females, only.
 Adverse effects occurred at the lowest dose level of 50 mg/kg bw so a no observed adverse effect level (NOAEL) could not be identified.